inko-lang/inko/docs/source/getting-started/types.md

 `Nil` is a value type.

+### Option

+`Option` is an algebraic data type/enum class used to represent an optional value.
+It has two variants: `Some(T)` and `None`, with `None` signalling the lack of a value.

+### Result

+`Result` is an algebraic data type/enum class used for error handling.
+It has two variants: `Ok(T)` and `Error(E)`.
+The `Ok` variant signals the success of an operation, while `Error` signals an error occurred.

+### String

+The `String` class is used for strings.
+Strings are UTF-8 encoded immutable strings.
+Internally strings are represented such that they can be efficiently passed to C code, at the cost of one extra byte of overhead per string.

+`String` uses atomic reference counting when copying.
+This means that ten copies of a 1 GiB `String` only require 1 GiB of memory.

+`String` is a value type.

 ## Special types

-Inko has three special types: `Self`, `Any` and `Never`.
+Inko has two special types: `Any` and `Never`.
 These types are special in that they don't exist at runtime as some sort of structure, instead they only exist in the compiler.

-`Self` is a type that refers to either the surrounding class, or when used in a trait, refers to the class that implements the trait.

 `Any` is a type used for a value that could be anything, including data not managed by the Inko runtime such as a pointer to a C structure.
-Types can't be cast _to_ an `Any` (nor are they compatible with `Any`), but you _can_ cast `Any` to any other type.
 This is useful when working with Inko's FFI, but you should avoid `Any` anywhere else. `ref Any` is a variation of this type that doesn't take ownership of a value.

-This type is used in the FFI for function arguments.
+!!! note
+    The `Any` type is likely to be removed in the future, so you should avoid using it.

 `Never` is a type that indicates something never happens.
-When used in a return or throw type it means a method never returns or throws.
-If a method doesn't define a throw type, it defaults to `Never`.
+When used as a return type, it means the method never returns.

 ## Generic types